danchoi/soywiki/README.markdown

 # SoyWiki

-SoyWiki is lightweight application that turns Vim into a fast and powerful wiki.
+SoyWiki turns Vim into a powerful, fast wiki.
+Wiki with more energy, less fat.

 A quick overview of its characteristics and features: